wez/wezterm/docs/config/lua/wezterm/default_wsl_domains.md

 However, wez strongly recommends that you use `chsh` inside the WSL domain to make that the default shell if possible, so that you can avoid this additional configuration!

+*Since: nightly builds only*

+The `default_cwd` field is now automatically set to `"~"` to make it more convenient to launch a WSL instance in the home directory of the configured distribution.